List of Jurassic Park (franchise) characters: Robert Muldoon

 Robert Muldoon is Jurassic Park's game warden.
 He is described in the novel as a burly White Kenyan man fifty years of age, with deep blue eyes and a steel gray mustache.
 In the movie he is portrayed by Englishman Bob Peck and given the characteristics of the traditional 'British' gamekeeper.
 He is a former professional hunter who worked with Hammond at one of his previous parks in Kenya.
 He has experience working with dangerous predators and (unlike most other characters) his attitude toward the dinosaurs is realistic and unromantic.
 He believes that the Velociraptors should be destroyed, describing them as smart and potentially dangerous.
 He also recommended that the park be equipped with more military-grade weapons for use in emergencies, but was overruled.
 He reminds Hammond of this when it dawns on them that they have no way of stopping the escaped T. rex.
 Muldoon spends most of the novel riding around the park, drinking whiskey and attempting to restore order.
 He is later attacked by a pack of Velociraptors, but survives by wedging himself into a pipe.
 He manages to kill a few of them, and eventually escapes the island with the other survivors.

 In the film's introduction when a worker is attacked by a Velociraptor that the park staff are transporting, Muldoon gives the order to kill it.
 He notes that the raptors have tested the perimeter fence in different places, probing for an opening, and comments that the animals "show extreme intelligence.
 Even problem-solving intelligence".
 He remains in the control room with Hammond and Arnold, commenting on the many safety and security failures of the park.
 After the power failure, he drives Ellie to the Tyrannosaurus escape site where they rescue Malcolm.
-In the jungle during an attempt to restore power, Muldoon prepares to shoot a Velociraptor in the distance.
-Instead, a second raptor ambushes him from the side while he is focused on the first raptor.
+In the jungle during an attempt to restore power, Muldoon prepares to shoot and kill a Velociraptor in the distance, where a second raptor ambushes him from the side while he is focused on the first raptor.
 Muldoon remarks "Clever girl" as he discovers the trap and is killed by the second raptor.
 "Clever girl" would go on to become a popular quote among fans.